-Axios: Trump administration is considering nationalizing 5G mobile network
+FCC chief opposes Trump administration 5G network plan

 AT&T and Verizon, two of the country's largest telecommunications companies, have both announced plans to roll out 5G coverage in the US this year.
 AT&T told Axios that work to launch 5G service in the United States "is already well down the road."

-"Industry standards have been set, trials have been underway since 2016, and later this year AT&T is set to be the first to launch mobile 5G service in 12 US locations, " AT&T said.

-A PowerPoint presentation and memo obtained by Axios argue a centralized 5G system would be easier to protect from cyber threats.

 In the presentation, two options were suggested: have the American government pay for and build a network, or have wireless providers build their own 5G networks.
-In the first scenario the government would rent access to carriers like AT&T and Verizon, Axios reported.
+In the first scenario, the government would rent access to carriers like AT&T and Verizon, Axios reported.

 The memo called the nationalization of 5G "the 21st century equivalent of the Eisenhower National Highway System."
 At the time, the interstate highway project was considered one of the most ambitious public works projects in American history.

 In a December speech outlining his National Security Strategy, Trump labeled China a "rival power" seeking to "challenge American influence, values and wealth."